kaist-dmlab/Ada-Boundary/README.md

 ##  2. Description
 - We provide the training/evaluation of all compared algorithms in the paper.
 - Please do not change the structure of directories:
-	- Folder **_dataset_** contains benchmark datasets (MNIST, CIFAR-10).
+	- Folder **_dataset_** contains benchmark datasets (FMNIST, CIFAR-10).
 Due to the lack of space, the other data will be uploaded soon.
 Moreover, **_.bin_** format is used for the synthetic data because they can be loaded at once in main memory.
 	- Folder **_src_** provides all the code for evaluation with compared methods.

 ### 2.1.
 Tutorial for Evaluation.